Return to Home Page

 Cotton Valley Rail Trail Club, Inc.

-Location: CVRTC Engine House - 64 Governor Wentworth Highway, Wolfeboro, NH
+Location: Fernald Station, Wolfeboro, NH - 64 Governor Wentworth Highway, Wolfeboro, NH

 About the Open House

-The Cotton Valley Rail Trail Club of Wolfeboro, NH would like to invite the public to our open house on Sunday, August 8th from 10am to 4pm at Fernald Station, 64 Governor Wentworth Highway in Wolfeboro.
+The Cotton Valley Rail Trail Club of Wolfeboro, NH would like to invite the public to our open house at Fernald Station, 64 Governor Wentworth Highway in Wolfeboro.
 The event is designed to give the public an opportunity to meet with members to discover more about CVRTC, railroad preservation and the railroad motorcar hobby.
 Visitors will be able to tour the restored former Wolfeboro Railroad engine house, train station, and working railroad maintenance of way equipment.
-Free rides will be provided in member owned railroad motorcars on a 6 mile section of the former Wolfeboro Railroad.
-CVRTC, a non profit organization founded in 1992, currently maintains the 11 mile line, of which 6 miles is currently designated as a “rail with trail corridor” where railcar hobbyists, runners, bikers, and snowmobilers can equally enjoy access to the stunning scenery of the Lakes Region.
+Free rides will be provided in member owned railroad motorcars on a section of the former Wolfeboro Railroad.
+CVRTC, a non profit organization founded in 1992, currently maintains the 11 mile line, which is currently designated as a "rail with trail corridor" where railcar hobbyists, runners, bikers, and snowmobilers can equally enjoy access to the stunning scenery of the Lakes Region.

 The Cotton Valley Rail Trail Club, Inc. began in the summer of 1992 when a group of New England rail car owners joined with a group of local railroad enthusiasts in Wolfeboro, NH.
 Together they obtained permission from the State of New Hampshire to operate rail cars and to maintain the former Wolfeboro Railroad including structures.
 The refurbished former Fernald Station, is now used as the Club’s meeting place.